 What’s more, the cells affected by these genes are clustered in a few discreet areas of the brain.
 In other words, we now know exactly which brain cells contribute to insomnia that has an inherited basis.

 This presents a new avenue for treatment.
 Could a new medication affect these particular cells to stop insomnia without the side effects of current medications?
-While a great deal of future study will be needed, this new breakthrough offers a new avenue for insomnia treatment.
+While many future studies will be needed, this new breakthrough offers a new avenue for insomnia treatment.

 Natural Ways to Fight Insomnia